liamaltarac/NTIRE-Stereo-Depth_2025/README.md

 The ``test.txt`` file corresponding to the test dataset will be created in ``dataset_paths`` folder.
 Pass this ``test.txt`` file path to ``img-path`` argument of ``inference`` command.

-The test dataset must be present in dataset folder.
+The test dataset must be present in the dataset folder.

 A sample test.txt file is already present in dataset_paths

 ## Inference

+The pretrained checkpoints can be downloaded from **[Google Drive](https://drive.google.com/file/d/161k7IJgATeDRADCF76ztvWA3KtrIX0Lz/view?usp=sharing)**.

 ```bash
 python run.py [--grayscale]